-- The truck routes along Jensen Avenue between Knight and Elm Avenues and along Church Avenue between Fruit and Elm Avenues should be eliminated to avoid passing through multiple residential neighborhoods and schools.
-The parallel truck route along Central Avenues should be used as an alternative.
-Jensen and Church Avenues east of Elm Avenue should remain truck routes so that trucks can access Highway 41 and the industrial areas in the "reverse triangle" between Highways 41 and 99.
+- The truck route on California Avenue should be eliminated to avoid existing residential areas and to provide a more pedestrian-, bicycle-, and transit-friendly environment along the Mixed-Use Corridor. - The truck route on North Avenue should be eliminated to avoid existing residential areas.
+Trucks should be rerouted from Highway 41 to Central, West, and Fig Avenues.
+This reroute is consistent with the recommendation from the recently completed Highway 41 + North Corridor Complete Streets Plan. - A new or rerouted truck route along Marks Avenue should be considered to provide a direct connection from State Route 180 to existing industrial uses connecting to a new extended truck route along Church Avenue; the GP MEIR plans to widen Marks Avenue to have four lanes of travel. - The truck routes along Jensen Avenue between Knight and Elm Avenues and along Church.
+Avenue between Fruit and Elm Avenues should be eliminated to avoid passing through multiple residential neighborhoods and. schools.
+The pParallel truck routes along Church and Central Avenues should be used as an alternative.
+Jensen and Church Avenues east of Elm Avenue should remain a truck routes so that trucks can access Highway 41 and the industrial areas in the "reverse triangle" between Highways 41 and 99.
 Jensen Avenue west of Knight Avenue should remain a truck route to service existing industrial and future office uses south of Jensen Avenue. - The existing truck route along Elm Avenue north of Jensen Avenue to Ventura Street should be eliminated to avoid passing through residential neighborhoods.
 Highway 41 and the parallel truck route along Cherry Avenue should be used as an alternative to access industrial areas in the "Reverse Triangle" and industrial uses in Downtown.
-The existing truck route south of Jensen Avenue should remain to service existing industrial uses along Elm Avenue south of Jensen Avenue. - The existing truck route along Elm Avenue should be extended south to Central Avenue to serve existing industrial uses and provide better connectivity between Elm Avenue and the recommended Central Avenue truck route. - A new truck route along Roeding Drive from Whites Bridge Avenue to Channing Way should be considered to provide truck service access to the Fresno Chandler Executive Airport.
-The GP MEIR plans to widen Roeding Drive to have four lanes of travel.
+The existing truck route south of Jensen Avenue should remain to service existing industrial uses along Elm Avenue south of Jensen Avenue.

+- The existing truck route along Elm Avenue should be extended south to Central Avenue to serve existing industrial uses and provide better connectivity between Elm Avenue and the recommended Central Avenue truck route. - A new truck route along Roeding Drive from Whites Bridge Avenue to Channing Way should be considered to provide truck service access to the Fresno Chandler Executive Airport.
+Tthe GP MEIR plans to widen Roeding Drive to have four lanes of travel.
 Establishment of this truck route is necessary for Fresno Chandler Executive Airport and the surrounding businesses. - North-south truck routes that connect to recommended eliminated truck routes, such as Thorne Avenue, Walnut Avenue, and West Avenue from California Avenue to Florence Avenue, should also be eliminated.